 Everyone experiences anxiety at one time or another — “butterflies in the stomach” before giving a speech or sweaty palms during a job interview are common symptoms.
 Other symptoms include irritability, uneasiness, jumpiness, feelings of apprehension, rapid or irregular heartbeat, stomachache, nausea, faintness, and breathing problems.

-Both antidepressants and antimedication for postpartum depressions are used to treat anxiety disorders.
+Both antidepressants and antianxiety medications are used to treat anxiety disorders.
 The broad-spectrum activity of most antidepressants provides effectiveness in anxiety disorders as well as depression.
 The first medication specifically approved for use in the treatment of OCD was the tricyclic antidepressant clomipramine (Anafranil).
 The SSRIs, fluoxetine (Prozac), fluvoxamine (Luvox), paroxetine (Paxil), and sertraline (Zoloft) have now been approved for use with OCD.
-Paroxetine has also been approved for social anxiety disorder (social phobia), GAD, and panic disorder; and sertraline is approved for panic disorder and ptsd.
+Paroxetine has also been approved for social anxiety disorder (social phobia), GAD, and panic disorder; and sertraline is approved for panic disorder and PTSD.
 Venlafaxine (Effexor) has been approved for GAD.